raspberrypilearning/getting-started-guide-microbit/en/step_5.md

 ## Using the LEDs

-In this step, you will learn the ways you can use the LED display on the front of the micro:bit.
+In this step, you will explore the various ways you can use the LED display on the front of the micro:bit.

-### Displaying words
+### Display words

 You used this in the last step, where you displayed words (called a **string** in computing) on the micro:bit's LEDs.